Watch: Maine CDC to deliver 2 p.m. coronavirus press conference

 A majority of the cases have been in Mainers over age 50, while more cases have been reported in women than men, according to the Maine CDC.

-So far, the coronavirus has hit hardest in Cumberland County, where 744 cases have been confirmed and where the bulk of virus deaths — 32 — have been concentrated.
-It is one of four counties — the others are Androscoggin, Penobscot and York, with 103, 90 and 269 cases, respectively — where “community transmission” has been confirmed, according to the Maine CDC.
+The coronavirus has hit hardest in Cumberland County, where 778 cases have been confirmed and where the bulk of virus deaths — 34 — have been concentrated.
+It is one of four counties — the others are Androscoggin, Penobscot and York, with 109, 91 and 277 cases, respectively — where “community transmission” has been confirmed, according to the Maine CDC.

 There are two criteria for establishing community transmission: at least 10 confirmed cases and that at least 25 percent of those are not connected to either known cases or travel.
 That second condition has not yet been “satisfied” in other counties.